NEXT: Multi-Grained Mixture of Experts via Text-Modulation for Multi-Modal Object Re-Identification: Related Work

-The rise of MLLMs~\cite{bai2023qwenvl,hurst2024gpt4o,DBLP:conf/nips/LiuLWL23a} significantly advances visual understanding tasks.
-Numerous studies demonstrate the effectiveness of MLLMs~\cite{DBLP:conf/nips/Dai0LTZW0FH23,DBLP:journals/corr/abs-2412-01720} in generating high-quality text and robust generalization in vision-language alignment.
-Large-scale vision-language foundation models, such as CLIP~\cite{DBLP:conf/icml/RadfordKHRGASAM21}, exhibit powerful visual perception and semantic understanding capabilities.
-Leveraging the latent image-text aligned space, researchers employ the learnable prompt~\cite{DBLP:journals/ijcv/ZhouYLL22,zhou2022conditional} to effectively adapt these models to classification, retrieval, and open-set recognition tasks.
-Methods like CLIP-ReID~\cite{DBLP:conf/aaai/LiSL23} and PromptSG~\cite{DBLP:conf/cvpr/YangWW0G024} utilize learnable semantic prompts to transfer the CLIP~\cite{DBLP:conf/icml/RadfordKHRGASAM21} model to object re-identification tasks.
-Other approaches, such as MP-ReID~\cite{DBLP:conf/aaai/ZhaiZH0JC24}, TVI-LFM~\cite{hu2024empowering}, and IDEA~\cite{wang2025idea}, exploit MLLMs to generate identity-level textual descriptions from existing ReID datasets.
+The large-scale Vision-Language foundation Models (VLM), such as CLIP~\cite{DBLP:conf/icml/RadfordKHRGASAM21}, exhibit powerful visual perception and semantic understanding capabilities.
+Researchers employ the learnable prompt~\cite{DBLP:journals/ijcv/ZhouYLL22,zhou2022conditional} to effectively adapt these models to classification and retrieval recognition tasks.
+In ReID, methods like CLIP-ReID~\cite{DBLP:conf/aaai/LiSL23} and PromptSG~\cite{DBLP:conf/cvpr/YangWW0G024} utilize learnable semantic prompts to transfer the CLIP~\cite{DBLP:conf/icml/RadfordKHRGASAM21} model to capture obejct identity semantic information~\cite{DBLP:journals/tifs/HeCWLWJD24}.
+With the rise of MLLMs~\cite{hurst2024gpt4o,bai2023qwenvl,DBLP:conf/nips/LiuLWL23a}, numerous studies demonstrate the effectiveness of MLLMs~\cite{DBLP:conf/nips/Dai0LTZW0FH23,DBLP:journals/corr/abs-2412-01720} in generating high-quality text and robust generalization in vision-language generation.
+Current approaches, such as MP-ReID~\cite{DBLP:conf/aaai/ZhaiZH0JC24}, TVI-LFM~\cite{hu2024empowering}, and IDEA~\cite{wang2025idea}, exploit MLLMs to generate identity-level textual descriptions from existing ReID datasets.
 However, these methods still lack reliable text generation under multi-modal conditions.
-Unlike IDEA~\cite{wang2025idea}, we further quantify attributes and propose a confidence-aware attribute generation strategy.
+Unlike existing methods~\cite{hu2024empowering,wang2025idea}, we further quantify each generated attribute and propose a confidence-aware attribute generation strategy.
 We incorporate a multi-modal merging and complementation mechanism to achieve high-quality and reliable caption generation.
-Additionally, we introduce the NEXT framework, which leverages semantic experts to extract fine-grained multi-modal part features, aiming to tackle diverse semantic challenges in multi-modal scenarios.
+Additionally, we introduce the NEXT framework, which leverages semantic experts to extract fine-grained identity features, aiming to tackle diverse semantic challenges in multi-modal scenarios.